quantum-mob/QuantumPlaybook/README.md

 - Index (available free of charge as Back Matter from the [Springer Link](https://link.springer.com/book/9783030912130))
 - [Errata](./Samples/Errata.pdf)

-NOTE: All back materials including appendices, bibliography, and index are available free of charge from the [Springer Link](https://link.springer.com/book/9783030912130).
+NOTE: All back materials including appendices, bibliography, and index in a single PDF file are available free of charge from the [Springer Link](https://link.springer.com/book/9783030912130).

 ## Requirements